commons-app/commons-app-documentation/android/Students.md

 # What

+GSoC is TODO

-TODO
+The Commons app is TODO

 # How to apply

-TODO
+Prior to the internship, we ask you (the student) to learn about the project by performing these tasks (in this order):

+1. Review 1 existing pull request
+2. Fix 1 bug
+3. (Optionally, you can fix more bugs)
+4. (Optionally, after 5 bugfixes, you can also work on enhancements)

+Once you have fixed 1 bug, please apply by creating a proposal on Phabricator.
 Example proposals from previous years:

-TODO
+- TODO

+# Proposal ideas

+It can be hard to estimate difficulty, so we have selected a few ideas that we think are not too simple, not too difficult:

+-

-# How we choose students
+# How we choose the intern

-1. Rank students by merit, based on:
+We choose the intern based on:
-  - Number and difficulty of merged pull requests
+  - Technical challengingness of merged bugfixes.
-  - Quality of code
+  - Quality of code.
-  - Communication skills
+  - Efficiency and smoothness of interactions on GitHub.
+  - Ability to read documentation and find solutions independently.
-  - Extra points for previous open source project participation, helping others, and more.
+  - Extra points for helping others, previous open source project participation, etc.
-2. Ask the 1st placed student whether they prefer Outreachy (if eligible) or GSoC.
-3. If Outreachy was chosen at step 2, then the GSoC project will go to the student who was placed 2nd.
-If GSoC was chosen at step 2, then the Outreachy project will go to the 2nd-ranked student if eligible, or 3rd-ranked student if eligible, etc.

-As a consequence, students are encouraged to apply to both GSoC and Outreachy (if eligible).